Must have: a choker and the statement earrings

 The Choker

 The choker trend started back in late 2015 and has been an enduring must-have piece since.
-First spotted on the likes of Gigi and Kendall (who both happened to be wearing one by Aussie designer Natalie Chapman), it has evolved beyond the classic silk/satin strip to a varying array of textures and designs.
+First spotted on the likes of Gigi and Kendall, it has evolved beyond the classic silk/satin strip to a varying array of textures and designs.
 Mix it up like Gigi by layering your favourites, get a glam one for a Saturday night out or stick with the classic black choker for all occasions.
 Here are our favourites:

-1. Natalie Chapman Choker, 2.
+1. ASOS Black Velvet Choker, 2.
 MIZUKI Gold pearl choker, 3.
 Ettik Diamond Suede choker, 4.
 Breelayne Double Layer Nylon Net choker, 5.
 Vanessa Mooney The Melodie Necklace choker, 6.
 Jules Smith Wrap Choker Necklace.

 The Statement Earrings